Sufficient principal component regression for pattern discovery in transcriptomic data: Motivation and methodology

 \section{Motivation and methodology}

 Supervised Principal Components \citep{bair2004semi,bair2006prediction,paul2008preconditioning} is widely used for solving high-dimensional prediction and feature selection problems.
 It targets dimension reduction and sparsity simultaneously by first screening genes (or individual mRNA probes) based on their marginal correlation with the phenotype (or likelihood ratio test in the case of non-Gaussian noise).
 Then, it performs PCA on this selected subset and regresses the phenotype on the resulting components (possibly with additional penalization).
 This procedure is computationally simple, but, zero population marginal correlation is neither necessary nor sufficient to guarantee that the associated population regression coefficient is zero.
-To make this statement mathematically precise, consider the linear model $ y = x^\top \bstar + \epsilon, $ where $y$ is a real-valued scalar phenotype, $x$ is real-valued vector of genes, $\bstar$ is the true (unknown) coefficient vector, and $\epsilon$ is a mean-zero error.
-Defining $\textrm{Cov}(x,x) = \boldsymbol{\Sigma}$, and $\textrm{Cov}(x,y)=\Phi$, this procedure requires that
+To make this statement mathematically precise, consider the linear model $ Y_i = X_i^\top \bstar + \epsilon_i, $ where $Y_i$ is a real-valued scalar phenotype, $X_i$ is real-valued vector of genes, $\bstar$ is the true (unknown) coefficient vector, and $\epsilon_i$ is a mean-zero error.
+Defining as above $\textrm{Cov}(X_i,X_i) = \boldsymbol{\Sigma}$, and $\textrm{Cov}(X_i,Y_i)=\Phi$, then, for this procedure to correctly recover the true nonzero components of $\bstar$, it requires